holidayextras/holidayextras.github.com/_posts/2015-06-04-whitelabelling-with-browserify.md

 *This might sound dangerous to begin with, but stay with me.*

-Using [*Redirectify*](https://www.npmjs.com/package/redirectify), a Browserify transform, we can specify files which override those which are required in the normal dependency tree.
+Using [*Redirectify*](https://www.npmjs.com/package/redirectify), a Browserify transform, we can specify files which override those required in the normal dependency tree.

 Let's see an example: